hugodmn/VoiceCommands/README.md

 exemples :

-"sleep mode"/mode=sleep mode/"sleep mode"\n
+"sleep mode"/mode=sleep mode/"sleep mode"

--> STT : you need to say "Ok Gosai, start the sleep mode" or "Ok Gosai, stop the sleep mode"\n -> TTS : the feed back will be "sleep mode started" or "sleep mode stopped"
+-> STT : you need to say "Ok Gosai, start the sleep mode" or "Ok Gosai, stop the sleep mode"

+-> TTS : the feed back will be "sleep mode started" or "sleep mode stopped"